 “Humility makes successful people more tolerable to others, and discipline allows us to do something.
 The passion of openness and humility allows us to authentically connect with and emotionally reach people, which may inspire them and result in a blossoming friendship."

-Dr. Craig D. Reid's book The Ultimate Guide to Martial Arts Movies of the 1970s: 500+ Films Loaded With Action, Weapons and Warriors is available at blackbeltmag.com/store.
+About the author: Dr. Craig D. Reid's book The Ultimate Guide to Martial Arts Movies of the 1970s: 500+ Films Loaded With Action, Weapons and Warriors is available here.

 Just prior to press time, Sean Kanan contacted Black Belt to update this update.
 “I have finished principal photography on a film currently titled A Simple Man," he said.
 “It stars Steven Seagal, Johnny Messner and DMX."